CHE72/KPPT-1200-TPASS-Calculator/README.md

 > 注意：此程式中隱藏了 2 個小彩蛋等待您發現。

 Step 1: Follow the program prompts and enter your identity (1: ordinary card, 2: student card).
-Step 2: Follow the program prompts and select the function (1: Taipei Metro (MRT), 2: New Taipei Metro (MRT) / LRT, 3:Taipei Metropolitan Area Bus, 4: Taiwan Railway, 5: Taoyuan Metro (MRT), 6: Taoyuan / Keelung Bus, 7: Intercity Bus).
+Step 2: Follow the program prompts and select the function (1: Taipei Metro (MRT), 2: New Taipei Metro (MRT) & LRT, 3:Taipei Metropolitan Area Buses, 4: Taiwan Railway (TRA), 5: Taoyuan Metro (MRT), 6: Taoyuan / Keelung Buses, 7: Intercity Buses).
 Step 3: According to the program prompts, enter the amount and the corresponding number of times.
-Step 4: If the input of this function is completed, you can enter "0 times" or "0 dollars" to return to the function selection.
+Step 4: If the input of this function is completed, you can enter "0 (which 0 times or 0 dollars) " to return to the function selection.
-Step 5: Continue to follow the program prompts and input the content of other functions.
+Step 5: Continue to follow the program prompts and input the content of other transportation.
-Step 6: According to the program prompt, input "0" to get the final calculation result.
+Step 6: Back to the function selection and input "0" (according to the program prompt) to get the final calculation result.
 > Note: There are 2 little easter eggs hidden in this program waiting for you to discover.

 ## V1.1 新增 更新 改進 修復 (New Features, Updates, Improvements, Fixed Bugs in V1.1)